corytaitchison/gene-brain-dynamics/README.md

 - `LoadGeneExpressionData.m`: Loads gene data from the file (not included)
 - `remove_nans.m`: Removes nans from rows and columns above the given threshold

+### Final Data

+Contains the gene ontology reference lists for creating the gene subsets.

 ## Example Usage

 ```Matlab